 What is Avastin Injection used for?

-Avastin is used to treat these conditions by inhibiting the growth of abnormal blood vessels in the retina.
+Doctors use Avastin to treat these conditions by inhibiting the growth of abnormal blood vessels in the retina.
 These abnormal blood vessels are a hallmark of many retinal diseases, and they can cause damage to the surrounding tissue by leaking fluid or bleeding.
 Avastin injection works by blocking a protein called vascular endothelial growth factor (VEGF) that is responsible for the growth of these abnormal blood vessels.

 One of the advantages of using Avastin injection over other medications is its cost.
-Avastin is significantly less expensive than other drugs that are FDA-approved for the treatment of retinal diseases, such as Lucentis and Eylea.
-This has made it a popular choice for patients who may not have insurance coverage for these more expensive drugs.
+Avastin costs significantly less than other FDA-approved drugs, such as Lucentis and Eylea, used to treat retinal diseases.This has made it a popular choice for patients who may not have insurance coverage for these more expensive drugs.

 Avastin works by inhibiting the growth of abnormal blood vessels in the retina.
 These abnormal blood vessels are a hallmark of diabetic retinopathy and can cause damage to the retina by leaking fluid or bleeding.
 Avastin blocks a protein called vascular endothelial growth factor (VEGF), which is responsible for the growth of these abnormal blood vessels.
 By blocking VEGF, Avastin can prevent the progression of diabetic retinopathy and even improve vision.